spyker77/eda/README.md

 ### 4. Separate Databases

-Each service should ideally have its own dedicated instance of message broker, cashing system and database.
-This ensures that a single instance failure or compromise does not affect all services.
+Each service should ideally have its own dedicated database.
+This ensures that a single database failure or compromise does not affect all services.
 It also helps in scaling and managing backups for individual services efficiently.

 ### 5. Database Encryption